 The employer must actively promote equality among employees and discourage discrimination at the workplace.
-This requirement particularly applies to those grounds for discrimination that are relevant at the workplace.
 The aim is for the workplace to observe genuinely non-discriminating practices in recruitment, career advancement, assignment of job duties, decisions on pay and benefits, access to training and workplace community development.

-For the employer to be able to promote equality among employees, he must first assess how well equality is already being observed at the workplace.
+In order to promote the equality of their employees, an employer must first assess the realisation of non-discrimination in recruitment and at the workplace.
+All different grounds for discrimination must be taken into account in the assessment.
 If necessary, the employer must develop specific non-discriminatory practices in working conditions and procedures for recruitment and HR decisions.